Navigating the Behavioral Health Service System

 On May 15, 2024, a new law (House File 2673) was signed.
 This law combines mental health and substance use services into one system, now called the Behavioral Health Service System.

-This new system starts on July 1, 2025,
+This new system starts on July 1, 2025.

-and will make it easier for mental health and substance use providers to help Iowans get the care they need, no matter where they go for help.
+The new system will make it easier for mental health and substance use providers to help Iowans get the care they need, no matter where they go for help.

 Accessing Services Before July 1